dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 - **authZ** - short for authorization.

-## New Terms
+**New Terms**

-- **GS URI** - the endpoint at the GS the Client calls to create a Grant, and is the unique identifier for the GS.
+- **GS URI** - the endpoint at the GS the GC calls to create a Grant, and is the unique identifier for the GS.

+- **Registered Client** - a GC that has registered with the GS and has a Client ID to identify itself, and can prove it possesses a key that is linked to the Client ID.
+The GS may have different policies for what different Registered Clients can request.
+A Registered Client MAY be interacting with a User.

+- **Dynamic Client** - a GC that has not been previously registered with the GS, and each instance will generate it's own asymetric key pair so it can prove it is the same instance of the GC on subsequent requests.
+The GS MAY return a Dynamic Client a Client Handle for the Dynamic Client to identify itself in subsequent requests.
+A single-page application with no active server component is an example of a Dynamic Client.

+- **Client Handle** - a unique identifier at the GS for a Dynamic Client for the Dynamic Client to refer to itself in subsequent requests.

+- **Interaction** - how the GC directs the User to interact with the GS.
+This document defines the interaction modes: "redirect", "indirect", and "user_code" in {{InteractionModes}}.

-- **Grant** - the user identity claims and/or RS authorizations the GS has granted to the Client.
+- **Grant** - the user identity claims and/or resource access the GS has granted to the Client.
 The GS MAY invalidate a Grant at any time.

 - **Grant URI**  - the URI that represents the Grant.
 The Grant URI MUST start with the GS URI.

-- **Authorization** - the access granted by the RO to the Client and contains an access token.
-The GS may invalidate an Authorization at any time.
+- **Access** - the access granted by the RO to the GC and contains an access token.
+The GS may invalidate an Access at any time.

-- **Authorization URI** (AZ URI) - the URI that represents the Authorization the Client was granted by the RO.
-The AZ URI MUST start with the GS URI.
-The AZ URI is used to refresh an access token.
+- **Access URI** - the URI that represents the Access the GC was granted by the RO.
+The Access URI MUST start with the GS URI.
+The Access URI is used to refresh an access token.

-- **Interaction** - how the Client directs the User to interact with the GS.
-This document defines the interaction modes: "redirect", "indirect", and "user_code" in {{InteractionModes}}

-- **Client Handle** - a unique identifier at the GS for a Dynamic Client for the Dynamic Client to refer to itself in subsequent requests.

 ## Notational Conventions